 Acharya [22] proved that every graph can be embedded as an induced subgraph of a graceful graph and a connected graph can be embedded as an induced subgraph of a graceful connected graph.
 Acharya, Rao, and Arumugam [42] proved: every trianglefree graph can be embedded as an induced subgraph of a triangle-free graceful graph; every planar graph can be embedded as an induced subgraph of a planar graceful graph; and every tree can be embedded as an induced subgraph of a graceful tree.
-Sethuraman, Ragukumar, and Slater [2213] show that every tree can be embedded in a graceful tree (see also [2212]) and pose a related open problem toward settling the Graceful Tree Conjecture.
-Rao and Sahoo [2028] proved that every connected graph can be embedded as an induced subgraph of an Eulerian graceful graph thereby answering a question originally posed by Rao and mentioned by Acharya and Arumugum in [28].
-As a consequence they deduce that the problems on deciding whether the chromatic of a graph number is less than or equal to k, for $k \geq 3$ are NP-complete even for Eulerian graceful graphs.
+Sethuraman, Ragukumar, and Slater [2288] show that every tree can be embedded in a graceful tree (see also [2287]) and pose a related open problem toward settling the Graceful Tree Conjecture.
+Rao and Sahoo [2097] proved that every connected graph can be embedded as an induced subgraph of an Eulerian graceful graph thereby answering a question originally posed by Rao and mentioned by Acharya and Arumugum in [28].
+As a consequence they deduce that the problems on deciding whether the chromatic of a graph number is less than or equal to k, for $k \ge 3$ , and deciding whether the clique number of a graph is greater than or equal to k, for $k \ge 3$ are NP-complete even for Eulerian graceful graphs.

-Sethuraman and Ragukumar [2211] provided an algorithm that generates a graceful tree from a given arbitrary tree by adding a sequence of new pendent edges to the given arbitrary tree thereby proving that every tree is a subtree of a graceful tree.
-They ask the question: If G is a graceful tree and v is any vertex of G of degree 1, is it true that

-G - v is graceful?
+Sethuraman and Ragukumar [2286] provided an algorithm that generates a graceful tree from a given arbitrary tree by adding a sequence of new pendent edges to the given arbitrary tree thereby proving that every tree is a subtree of a graceful tree.
+They ask the question: If G is a graceful tree and v is any vertex of G of degree 1, is it true that G - v is graceful?
 If the answer is affirmative, then those additional edges of the input arbitrary tree T introduced for constructing the graceful tree T by their algorithm could be deleted in some order so that the given arbitrary tree T becomes graceful.
 This would imply that the Graceful Tree Conjecture is true.
 These results demonstrate that there is no forbidden subgraph characterization of these particular kinds of graceful graphs.